Quick Start#

 Note

-In such cases, we can use tvm::ffi::Function::FromExternC() to create a tvm::ffi::Function from the exported symbol, or directly use tvm::ffi::Function::InvokeExternC() to invoke the function.
+In such cases, use tvm::ffi::Function::FromExternC() to create a tvm::ffi::Function from the exported symbol, or directly use tvm::ffi::Function::InvokeExternC() to invoke the function.

-This feature can be useful on iOS, or when the exported module is generated by another DSL compiler matching the ABI.
+This feature can be useful on iOS, or when the exported module is generated by another DSL compiler targeting the ABI.

 // Linked with `add_one_cpu.o` or `add_one_cuda.o`